romanalexander/lav7/README.md

-`Copyright (C) 2016 cr0sh(Nam JH.)
+`Copyright (C) 2016 cr0sh(Nam JH.)`

-This program comes with ABSOLUTELY NO WARRANTY.
+`This program comes with ABSOLUTELY NO WARRANTY.
-This is free software, and you are welcome to redistribute it under certain conditions; read LICENSE.txt in root of the repository`
+This is free software, and you are welcome to redistribute it under certain conditions; read LICENSE.txt in root of the repository.`

 # lav7
 [![GoDoc](https://godoc.org/github.com/L7-MCPE/lav7?status.svg)](https://godoc.org/github.com/L7-MCPE/lav7)